-Check out the new Winter ‘Tips and Articles’ page of our Wellness Initiative website.
-We have provided information on winter wellness, seasonal foods and recipes, winter fitness, and energy-saving tips.
+Check out the Spring ‘Tips and Articles’ page of our Wellness Initiative website for additional tips and resources for this season.
+We have provided information on spring fitness, optimizing wellness with ergonomics, seasonal nutrition, Lyme disease prevention and treatment, and smoking cessation.
 The UMBC Wellness Initiative website is filled with resources, tips, music, and inspiration.
+Visit our website now!

 UMBC Fitness and Wellness now has online sign-ups!
 To register for class, go to http://my.umbc.edu/groups/fitness-at-therac and click on Events.
 You will see the classes being held today.
 Click on the class you would like to attend and then click the I Can Attend button, you can even add it to your calendar!
 You must be logged onto myUMBC to register.
 We look forward to seeing you in class!

 The Wellness Initiative was created in 2008 to support the health and well-being of each of our faculty, staff, and students.
 The Initiative focuses on providing programs, services, and information that support physical, mental, and emotional wellness for individuals, one-on-one relationships, and groups.

 There are many ways to get involved with the Wellness Initiative at UMBC.
 We have compiled a list that is available on our Wellness Initiative myUMBC Group.
 Once you join, you’ll see the link on the homepage under ‘Documents.’

 Please also visit our Wellness Initiative website for additional wellness resources, information, and support!

 A wonderful New Year’s practice is to reflect back on the past year…. and then look forward to the year ahead.
 ‘Effective Questions’ can generate powerful energy to create what we want in our lives.